-In this video, we start discussing the brain and its basic characteristics - its macroanatomy, such as the subdivision in grey and white matter, the cerebrospinal fluid and the blood-brain barrier.
+In this video, we start exploring the brain and its basic characteristics - its macroanatomy, such as the subdivision in grey and white matter, the cerebrospinal fluid and the blood-brain barrier.

-This description will continue in the next two steps of this activity - by the time you will reach your first quiz, we will have covered some basic aspects that will help you understand better some notions discussed in the rest of the course.
+This description will continue in the next two steps of this activity.
+By the time you will reach your first quiz, we will have covered some basic aspects that will help you understand some notions discussed in the rest of the course.

 Please share your thoughts on the following questions: